Best Kids Probiotics of 2024, Tested & Reviewed

 Recently a team of medical scientists from UNC Chapel Hill found several benefits for kids who consumed a yogurt drink containing several key prebiotics and probiotics, including Inulin, Streptococcus thermophilus, Lactobacillus bulgaricus, and Bifidobacterium lactis (BB12).

-For 3 months, 76 kids drink the yogurt drink every day, and 73 other kids drank a placebo drink.
+For 3 months, 76 kids drank the yogurt drink every day, and 73 other kids drank a placebo drink.
 Kids who drank yogurt drink showed several advantages.
 First, they showed reduced days of sickness and reported fever.
 Second, they showed improved social functioning: they got along better with other kids, were less likely to be teased, were more confident in their abilities, and were better able to keep up with other kids.
-Finally, they also showed improved school functioning: it was easier to pay attention in class, keep up with school work, and they were less likely to forget things and miss school.
+Finally, they also showed improved school functioning: it was easier to pay attention in class, and keep up with school work, and they were less likely to forget things and miss school.
 This is in addition to all the benefits that have been reported in previous studies, like reduced obesity, gut health, reduced eczema, reduced colic, etc. The authors did find one little possible drawback of probiotic consumption: the kids tended to poop more often, and the poop was sometimes loose (is 'poop' the technical term?).

 Overall, the authors found improved health, social functioning, and school quality of life for kids who consumed the yogurt drink.
 The one side effect seemed to be more frequent pooping, for better or worse.
-This paper was published in the highly ranked Journal of Pediatrics.
+This paper was published in the highly-ranked Journal of Pediatrics.

 Getting your Kids to Consume Probiotics

-As parents, we can deal with our kids pooping more than once every couple days, and we've never actually noted any increased frequency of bowel movements with probiotic consumption (but that's just our experience).
+As parents, we can deal with our kids pooping more than once every couple of days, and we've never actually noted any increased frequency of bowel movements with probiotic consumption (but that's just our experience).

 Sometimes getting kids to consume probiotics regularly is difficult.
 Of course, not all kids like yogurt, some kids have allergies to dairy products, and not all parents want to bother with refrigerating and ice-packing yogurts for lunch.

-Fortunately there are other more convenient options that offer excellent probiotic content.
+Fortunately, there are other more convenient options that offer excellent probiotic content.
 Outside of simply eating yogurt, there are two primary ways to get probiotics into your kid's diet: supplements and yogurt drinks (scroll down to see the yogurt drinks section).

 Prebiotic and Probiotic Supplements.
 There are several excellent supplements available online, in several different forms.
-There are the traditional capsules (pills) that kids can swallow, if you have an older or really brave kiddo.
+There are the traditional capsules (pills) that kids can swallow if they have an older or really brave kiddo.
 Even better for toddlers are the tiny pearls made by LoveBug Little Ones and Hyperbiotics in their PRO-Kids supplement, or the gummies made by Rainbow Light in their Probiolicious supplement.
-These pearls use the patented BIO-Tract technology (patent held by Nutraceutics) to protect priobiotics from gastric acid during digestion.
+These pearls use the patented BIO-Tract technology (patent held by Nutraceutics) to protect probiotics from gastric acid during digestion.
 Rather than allowing the acids in your stomach to harm the probiotic's effectiveness, it provides a protective control layer to slowly time the release and maximize the number of live organisms reaching the stomach.

 You can also buy a powder so you don't need to mess with the capsules, which is especially useful for younger babies and more timid children.
 The powder is nearly flavorless and odorless, so you can readily mix it into anything you'd like.
 We've put it into drinks (smoothies, juices, milk), desserts (homemade popsicles), and even foods (mac 'n cheese, oatmeal).
 Of course, this doesn't provide the layer of protection that you'll see with the BIO-Tract coated pearls, but if it's the only way to get your child to take the probiotics, it's definitely worthwhile.